Adiyashu/Adiyashu/README.md

 ## Glad to see you here! &nbsp;

-I am a Computer Science student but ih hobby is taken into account I am cricket player,writer,watcher and a good listener.
+I am a Computer Science student but If hobby is taken into account I am cricket player,writer,watcher and a good listener.

 As a Computer Science grad, I enjoy using my obsessive attention to detail in the world of mostly into  developmnent data and try to bring a change in that data using my knowledge